sbt/sbt-stylus/README.md

     lazy val root = (project in file(".")).enablePlugins(SbtWeb)

-The compiler allows some of the same options to be specified as the (stylus CLI itself)[http://learnboost.github.io/stylus/docs/executable.html].
+The compiler allows some of the same options to be specified as the [stylus CLI itself](http://learnboost.github.io/stylus/docs/executable.html).
 Here are the options:

 Option              | Description
 --------------------|------------
-compress            | Compress output by removing some whitespace. useNib              | Adds nib dependency. useRupture          | Adds rupture dependency for media queries.
+compress            | Compress output by removing some whitespace. useNib              | Adds nib dependency. useRupture          | Adds [rupture](http://jenius.github.io/rupture/)  dependency for media queries.

 ## Compression